Toyota Crown To Be Sold In 40 Countries For The First Time

 Toyota shared details of the crossover type Crown as well.

 Its most advanced model will have a 2.4-litre Turbo Hybrid System and an E-Four Advanced driveline.
-Its maximum estimated price is set to be JPY 6.4 million (around USD 46,273 or RM 2,05,970).
+Its maximum estimated price is set to be JPY 6.4 million.

 The four new Crown cars comprise the 16th generation in the Crown family, whose production started in 1952.
 The name ‘Crown’ was given by the company’s founder, Kiichiro Toyoda.